Help for Victims of Assault & Battery

 In Pennsylvania an assault occurs where: (1) a person, without privilege, intends to cause harmful or offensive bodily contact or to put another in reasonable and immediate apprehension of harmful or offensive contact; and (2) the action of the person causes such an apprehension.

-A battery is defined as a harmful or offensive contact with another person.
-This includes straightforward examples such as punching another person in the face.
-Other types of harmful or offensive contacting, such as spitting on someone, have been considered a battery.
+A straightforward example of battery would be punching another person in the face.
+Other types of harmful or offensive contacting have been considered sufficient to establish battery, such as spitting on someone.
 The key factor is that contact actually takes place.

 A Word from a Client…